remifan/commplax/docs/installation.md

 ```

 ### Install for Development
-You can work the source codes by installing commplax on "development mode"
+You can work the commplax's source codes by installing commplax on "development mode"

 - install Jax same as the above
 - `git clone https://github.com/remifan/commplax && cd commplax`